-The constant (.const) state space is a read-only memory, initialized by the host.
-The constant memory is organized into fixed size banks.
-For the current devices, there are eleven 64KB banks.
-Banks are specified using the .const[bank] modifier, where bank ranges from 0 to 10.
-If no bank number is given, bank zero is used.
+Prior to PTX ISA version 2.2, the constant memory was organized into fixed size banks.
+There were eleven 64KB banks, and banks were specified using the .const[bank] modifier, where bank ranged from 0 to 10.
+If no bank number was given, bank zero was assumed.

-By convention, bank zero is used for all statically-sized constant variables.
-The remaining banks may be used to implement "incomplete" constant arrays (in C, for example), where the size is not known at compile time.
-For example, the declaration results in const_buffer pointing to the start of constant bank two.
-This pointer can then be used to access the entire 64KB constant bank.
-Note that statically-sized variables cannot be declared in the same bank as an incomplete array since the size of the array is unknown.
-Multiple incomplete array variables declared in the same bank become aliases, each pointing to the start address of the specified constant bank.
+By convention, bank zero was used for all statically-sized constant variables.
+The remaining banks were used to declare "incomplete" constant arrays (as in C, for example), where the size is not known at compile time.
+For example, the declaration resulted in const\buffer pointing to the start of constant bank two.
+This pointer could then be used to access the entire 64KB constant bank.
+Statically-sized variables were restricted to bank zero.
+Multiple incomplete array variables declared in the same bank were aliased, with each pointing to the start address of the specified constant bank.